nikulvaviya/Cook-with-JavaScript-Recipe-App/README.md

 # Recipe App - Cook with JavaScript

-A modern and responsive Recipe App built with vanilla JavaScript.
+A modern and responsive Recipe App built with vanilla JavaScript and API.
 This app allows users to explore a variety of recipes, save their favorites, and view detailed information about each recipe.
 The app features a light and dark theme for an enhanced user experience.

 ## Features